-- You have the iDRAC enterprise license. - The configuration is performed on a server that is used as the Domain Controller. - The dat, time and time zone on the server are correct. - The iDRAC network settings are configured, or in iDRAC web interface go to iDRAC Settings > Connectivity > Network > Common Settings to configure the network settings.
+- You have the iDRAC Enterprise or Datacenter license. - The configuration is performed on a server that is used as the Domain Controller. - The dat, time and time zone on the server are correct. - The iDRAC network settings are configured, or in iDRAC web interface go to iDRAC Settings > Connectivity > Network > Common Settings to configure the network settings.